iossifovlab/gpf/userdocs/getting_started.rst

 * | `-o` options specifies the name of the output phenotype database that will be
   | used in phenotype browser;

-* | `--age` and `--nonverbal_iq` option specifies which measures ids
+* `--regression` option specifies a path to a pheno regression config which describes a list of measures to make regressions against
-  | correspond to the age at assesment and non-verbal IQ; when such
-  | measures are specified, the phenotype browser displays correlation
-  | between each measure displayed and age at assesment and non-verbal IQ.

 You can use `-h` option to see all options supported by the `simple_pheno_import.py` tool.